 This is a coverage needed by businesses that produce hazardous waste emissions during manufacturing including the oil, agribusiness, construction, excavation businesses, waste depositories and asbestos abatement contractors.
-The pollution liability policy covers bodily injury claims, property damage along with clean-up costs caused by contamination from toxic waste materials.
+The pollution liability policy covers bodily injury claims and property damage, along with clean-up costs caused by contamination from toxic waste materials.